quintindunn/quintindunn/README.md

 ### Hi there 👋

 #### My name is Quintin Dunn, I'm a self-taught developer, practicing for over 8 years now.
 I've always loved coding since I was around 8 years old, I've now been a python developer for around 5 years.
 I'm fluent in Python, Javascript, and Java.
-I also have a decent amount of practice in C#, Lua, and know the tip of the iceberg with C/C++
+I also have a decent amount of practice in C#, Lua, and C/C++

 - 🔭 I'm currently working on [Open Web Search](https://github.com/quintindunn/OWS) a open source web crawler with page ranking, and searching.
 - 🕥 I've always loved coding since the age of around 8, I've now been a python developer for around 5 years.
 I'm fluent in Python, Javascript, and Java.